At the Mountains of Madness: Publication

 Cover of Astounding Stories, February 1936.

 Lovecraft submitted the story to Weird Tales, but it was rejected by the editor Farnsworth Wright in July 1931.
-Lovecraft took the rejection badly and put the story to one side.
-It was eventually submitted by Lovecraft's literary agent Julius Schwartz in 1935 to F. Orlin Tremaine, the editor of Astounding Stories.
+Lovecraft took the rejection badly and put the story to one side for years.
+It was eventually submitted by Lovecraft's literary agent Julius Schwartz in 1935 to F. Orlin Tremaine, the editor of Astounding Stories..
+Tremaine accepted it at once, apparently without reading it.

 The novella was serialized in the February, March, and April 1936 issues, and Lovecraft received $315—the most he had ever received for a story.
-The story, however, was harshly edited, with alterations to spellings, punctuation, and paragraphing, and the end of the story had several lengthy passages omitted.
+The story, however, was harshly edited, probably by a sub-editor working for Tremaine.
+Lovecraft's British spellings were changed to American ones, and punctuation was altered, Lovecraft's long paragraphing was split up, and the end of the story had several passages amounting to around 1000 words omitted.
 Lovecraft was outraged and called Tremaine "that god-damn'd dung of a hyaena [sic]".
-Lovecraft's own hand-corrected copies of Astounding Stories formed the basis for the first Arkham House edition, but this still contained over a thousand errors, and a fully restored text was not published until 1985.
+Lovecraft made some corrections by hand to his own copies of Astounding, but in the end left many alterations unchanged.
+These corrected copies of the relevant three issues formed the basis for the first Arkham House edition, but this text still contained nearly 1500 errors, mostly in spelling and punctuation, but also in the omission of two small passages toward the beginning.
+A fully restored text (based upon the surviving typescript except for passages where Lovecraft made demonstrable revisions on scientific points) was not published until S. T. Joshi's edition of the Arkham house volume At the Mountains of Madness and Other Novels (corrected 5th printing, 1985)..
+An annotated version of the tale appears in The Annotated H.P.
+Lovecraft (1997) and in The Thing on the Doorstep and Other Weird Stories.
+(2001).